701 Highland Avenue Williamstown, WV 26187

 Bill Bailey Insurance Works with Volunteer Fire Departments

+The Volunteer Fireman’s Insurance Service (VFIS) of West Virginia offers a progressive portfolio of insurance protection and services designed especially for emergency service organizations.
 West Virginia’s volunteer fire departments have a partner in Bill Bailey Insurance Agency.
-The Volunteer Fire Insurance Service (VFIS) offers a progressive portfolio of insurance protection and services designed especially for emergency service organizations.
-Since 1980, Bill Bailey Insurance Agency/VFIS of WV has worked hand in hand with West Virginia’s Volunteer Fire Departments in protecting families and homes in all 55 counties of our beautiful state.
-Call Bill Bailey Insurance today at (304) 375-4900 or message us online with any questions.
+Since 1980, Bill Bailey Insurance Agency/VFIS of West Virginia has worked hand in hand with West Virginia’s Volunteer Fire Departments in protecting families and homes in all 55 counties of our beautiful state.

 Commitment to Emergency Medical Service (EMS) in West Virginia

-Bill Bailey Insurance/VFIS and Fire Departments and Ambulance Services
+Bill Bailey Insurance/VFIS of West Virginia and Fire Departments and Ambulance Services

-Many clients ask us about the benefits of VFIS coverage.
-VFIS coverage is among the broadest available and includes such features as:
+Many clients ask us about the benefits of coverage through VFIS of West Virginia.
+It is among the broadest available and includes such features as:

 • Auto (owned, non-owned, or commandeered)